JacquelineEEE/Predicting-Recidivism-Rates/README.md

 <details>
 <summary> Modeling </summary>
 I tried modeling SVC, Random Forest, and Logistic Regression.
 SVC and Random Forest were chosen based on research about modeling imbalanced classes.
 Logistic Regression was chosen for the opportunity to interpret coefficients.
-The highest training score of the three was `Random Forest.`
+The highest training score of the three was `Random Forest`.

 **Random Forest Details**
 - `Best accuracy score: .775`